XFINITY Discovery Hub

 Internet speed refers to the speed which data or content travels from the World Wide Web to your home computer, tablet, or smartphone.
 The speed of this data is measured in megabits per second (Mbps).
 One megabit is equal to 1,024 kilobits.
 This conversion means 1.0 Mbps is more than 1,000 times faster than 1.0 kilobits per second (Kbps).
 High-speed Internet connection known as broadband (broad bandwidth) is defined by download speeds of at least 768 Kbps and upload speeds of at least 200 Kbps.
 The difference between download speeds and upload speeds can be explained in the following way: download speed refers to the rate that digital data is transferred from the Internet to your computer, while upload speed is the rate that online data is transferred from your computer to the Internet.

 Broadband Internet can be provided by cable operators, telephone companies, or high-speed Internet service providers.
 Broadband Internet is one of the fastest Internet options available across the nation today.
 This specific type of high-speed Internet connection uses multiple data channels to send large quantities of information to and from Internet users.
+NOW Internet is another low cost and reliable option.

 What Factors Affect Internet Speeds?